packit/packit/docs/update.md

 ## Tutorial

-1. Place a file called `.packit.yaml` in the root of your upstream repository.
+1. Place a file called `.packit.yaml` or `packit.yaml` in the root of your upstream repository.
     * The configuration is described [in this document](/docs/configuration.md).
 TBD: write it!
     * Please get inspired from [an existing config](https://github.com/user-cont/colin/blob/master/.packit.yaml) in